-- 1. Annual Report and Financial Statements for the year ended December 31 2014.
+- 1. Financial Statements for the year ended December 31 2014.
 Resolutions on the same. - 2.
 Proposal to cancel the resolution of June 30 2014 regarding the authorization to buy back and dispose of own shares and proposal for a new authorization. - 3.
-Compensation Report. - 4.
-Proposal to approve incentive plans.
+Compensation Report.